chrris99/StoryGraph/README.md

-# tale-visualizer
+# Story Graph
-Repository for active development of the Tale Visualizer application for the Software Architectures university homework.
+Repository for active development of the Story Graph application for the Software Architectures university homework.